evmos/awesome/CONTRIBUTING.md

 We encourage everyone building in the ecosystem to make contributions to this repo.

+**Regardless of which category you are adding a project to, please continue to keep it in alphabetical order to make it easy for people to search through and avoid duplicates.**

 ## Articles & Resources

 If you are contributing to the articles or resources section, then the content must be read by two reviewers who agree that it should be included.